studio-rose/studio-rose.github.io/src/lib/character_markdown/melody.md

 ## Notes and Trivia
-- When Echo was awakened, Melody instill a memory of being her sister.
-In reality, the two do not share any familial ties.
+- Despite what the narrative would have you believe, Melody and Echo are not related.
 - Melody possesses the most magic out of any known character, including the Demons.
 Despite this, she would only fight when it is an absolute necessity.